Wig Fund for Teaching

 Mr. and Mrs. R. J. Wig established the "Distinguished Professorship Endowment Fund" in 1955 to further the teaching mission of the College.
 This fund is used to support the Wig Distinguished Professorship awards, to help subsidize sabbatical salaries, and to facilitate the biannual trustee-faculty retreat.
-It is also used to support pedagogical and curricular innovation through grants for course development, teaching innovation, and attendance at teaching conferences.
+The fund supports several student academic centers, and it is also used to support pedagogical and curricular innovation through grants for course development, teaching innovation, and attendance at teaching conferences.
 These grants are available to all faculty and full-time faculty on multiyear and continuing contracts.
-Funds permitting, applications will be considered from all faculty members.

 Please note that ongoing and regular expenses associated with a class should be covered by departmental or program budgets.
 Wig grants are for one-time costs associated with teaching, developing a new course, extensively revising an old course, or making innovations in an existing course.

-For information about Wig grants, please contact Janise Roselle, Associate Dean for Academic Affairs, by email or ext.
-71747.
+For information about Wig grants, please contact tara.dybas@pomona.edu.

-Small grants (up to $1,000) are available throughout the year to enhance the teaching of a particular course.
+Grants up to $1,000 are available throughout the year to enhance the teaching of a particular course.
 This fund is meant to cover curricular needs that are unexpected and therefore cannot be met within a departmental budget or through application for a Curriculum Development Grant.
 Items that have been funded in the past include books, honoraria/meals/lodging for in-class speakers, films, computer software, and student assistants.

-There are no deadlines; applications are reviewed on a rolling basis.
-Please fill out an application for Teaching Innovation Grant.
+Applications are reviewed on a rolling basis throughout the academic year.
+Please fill out an application for a Teaching Innovation Grant.

 Travel to Teaching Conferences